crystallabs/tput.cr/README.md

 terminfo and termcap capability names: `cursor_position`, `cursor_pos`, `cursor_address`, `cup`, `cm`, and `pos`.

+## Available methods

+To see the list of available term methods and their aliases, plase see sources or API documentation for file `src/methods.cr` in this shard and file `src/alias.cr` in the shard Terminfo.

 ## API documentation

 Run `crystal docs` as usual, then open file `docs/index.html`.